-The value proposition of a law-firm oriented coworking space can be summarized in these five elements:
+In case you need a refresher, the value proposition for attorneys using a coworking pace can be summarized in these five elements:

-- Reduced cost, by accessing a shared infrastructure on a pay-per-use basis, which includes office space but also discounted subscriptions to online law library services.
+- Reduced cost, by accessing a shared infrastructure on a pay-per-use basis

 - Improved customer service by utilizing shared staff and phone answering services

-- Flexibility in the use of various workplaces (especially private offices, open coworking, and meeting rooms) and in the terms of the workspace.
+- Flexibility in the use of various workplaces (especially private offices, open coworking, and meeting rooms) and the ability to work when and where you want

 - Privacy, by securing access to private offices and soundproof meeting rooms